Alain de Benoist: Liberalism

 De Benoist is a critic of the primacy of individual rights, an ideology that he sees embodied in humanism, the French Revolution, and the ideas of the Founding Fathers of the United States.
 While not a communist, de Benoist has been influenced by the Marxist analysis of the nature of capitalism and conflicting class interests developed by Karl Marx in Das Kapital.
 As a result, another of his core ideas is that the world is facing the "hegemony of capital" and the "pursuit of self-interest", two typical trends of the postmodern era.

 According to scholar Jean-Yves Camus, if de Benoist can share anti-capitalist analysis with leftists, the nature of his goal is indeed different since de Benoist considers the unlimited expansion of the free market and consumerism as key contributors to the erasure of peoples' identities.
 Furthermore, de Benoist acknowledges the existence of the working class and the bourgeoisie but does not make an essential distinction between the two of them.
 He rather divides society between the "new dominant class" and the "people".
 In 1991, the editorial staff of his magazine Eléments described the danger of adopting a "systematic anti-egalitarianism [that could] lead to social Darwinism, which might justify free-market economy".

 De Benoist is opposed to the modern American liberal idea of a melting pot.
 A critic of the United States, he has been quoted as saying: "Some people do not accept the thought of one day having to wear the Red Army cap.
 In fact, it is a terrible prospect.
 However, this is not a reason to tolerate the idea of one day having to spend what we have left to live on by eating hamburgers in Brooklyn."
 In 1991, he described European supporters of the first Gulf War as "collaborators of the American order".

 Monotheism

 De Benoist has supported ties with Islamic culture in the 1980s, on the grounds that the relationship would be distinct from what he saw as the consumerism and materialism of the American society and from the bureaucracy and repression of the Soviet Union alike.
-He also opposes Christianity as inherently intolerant, theocratic, and bent on persecution.
+He also opposes Christianity, viewing it as inherently intolerant, theocratic, and bent on persecution.